 HVAC systems also deteriorate over time.
 Dust, dirt, and other tiny debris also accumulate on the surface.
 Friction, normal in older air conditioning systems, damages parts due to wear and tear.
 Older systems also cause pressure buildup, leading to leaks and cracks.
 True, older air conditioning systems can still be functional.
 However, they consume more power.
 Hence they are more expensive to use.
 From a financial point of view, it is more sensible and cost-effective to replace the system with a new, high-efficiency unit.

 The heating and cooling industry has also enjoyed advancements that improve energy efficiency in HVAC systems.
-All things being equal, comparing a 2005 air conditioning system to a 2019 model will show that the newer unit is significantly more energy efficient than the model manufactured over a decade ago.
-Factor in the normal wear and tear, and efficiency degradation due to aging, a 2019 air conditioning system is still more cost-effective.
+All things being equal, comparing a 2005 air conditioning system to a 2020 model will show that the newer unit is significantly more energy-efficient than the model manufactured over a decade ago.
+Factor in the normal wear and tear, and efficiency degradation due to aging, a 2020 air conditioning system is still more cost-effective.

 R-22 is still currently available, but r-22 refrigerant prices are steadily increasing.
-The phaseout of this chemical compound has prompted manufacturers to refrain from making it.
+The phaseout of this chemical compound has prompted manufacturers to refrain from making it well before the deadline took place.
+Instead, they were more interested in selling current stocks of R22 and produce more of its replacement.
 With high demand and low supply, prices are expected to keep rising.
-To make matters worse, the increase in R-22 prices will continue before the 2020 deadline.
+This is basic economics.

 With prices that could break the bank, consider if your air conditioning system is old, leaking, or beginning to run out of refrigerant.
 Imagine the expensive bill you will receive once you need to have your system repaired in the summer.
 Try postponing the repair by a few months and the bill may be even higher.
 As the supply dwindles, we anticipate the prices to keep increasing as well.